Scouting in North West England: Middlewood Scout Camp

 Closed 18-12-2016 to make room for RHS Salford Garden.
 A new site has been provided about 1/4-mile south east of Middlewood.
 This site is named Hollinwood and will open circa May 2017.

 Middlewood Scout Camp is situated near the town of Worsley, near the Bridgewater Canal.

 Middlewood has a large number of varied size camping pitches, ranging from large sites suitable for district or group events down to small sites suited to patrol camping.
 The campsite features a modern toilet block with a hot water supply and showers.

 Two buildings, Cunliffe Lodge and the Cub Hut are also available.
 Cunliffe Lodge, the larger building, features a fully equipped kitchen, a main activities/dining hall, three bunkrooms (sleeping 15, 6 and 4), male and female bathrooms and central heating.
 The Cub Hut features a small kitchen and dining room, a lounge with tables and chairs, two bunkrooms sleeping six and four and a leaders room.

 One of Middlewood's main features is the large boating lake, co-leased with Broughton Angling Club.
 Scouts can use the lake for canoeing, kayaking, rafting and fishing.
 The site also has a rifle range and a large selection of pioneering poles.
 The Camp Team run open campfires with songs and campfire stunts on Saturday evenings during camping season.

+Hollinwood Scout Camp

+Hollinwood Scout Camp is a 30 acre scout camp founded in 2017 due to the closure of middlewood scout camp, its located near the town of Worsley, near the Bridgewater Canal.
+A project was launched called Build Hollinwood to help improve and build the campsite further.

+its listed facilities are Hot showers, several toilets, Wi-Fi (upon request), parking capacity for upto 60 cars, Hammocks for hire and easy access to the Brigewater canal.